Garalgachha: Education

-Among major high schools in Garalgachha 'Garalgachha High School' (established 1896), 'Garalgachha Girls School' and 'Surabala Vidyapith' come top.
+Among major high schools in Garalgachha 'Garalgachha High School' (established 1896), 'Garalgachha Girls School' and 'Surabala Vidyapith' are there.

 Garalgacha High School is a coeducational higher secondary school at Garalgachha.
-It has arrangements for teaching Bengali, English, history, philosophy, political science, education,accountancy, business economics & mathematics, mathematics, physics, chemistry and bio-science and computer application.

-Garalgacha Balika Vidyalaya is a girls only higher secondary school.
-It has arrangements for teaching Bengali, English, Sanskrit, history, philosophy, political science, geography, eco-geography, education, nutrition, mathematics, physics, chemistry and bio-science.
+Garalgacha Balika Vidyalaya is a girls only higher secondary school in this area.

 Transport

 The nearest railway station, Dankuni Junction railway station is 15 km from Howrah on the Howrah-Bardhaman chord line and is a part of the Kolkata Suburban Railway system.